Coronavirus (COVID-19)

 CJD (Creutzfeldt-Jakob disease) Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 Creutzfeldt-Jakob disease (CJD) is one of a group of diseases called Transmissible Spongiform Encephalopathies (TSEs) which can occur in people or animals.
-A downloadable Community Infection Prevention and Control (IPC) Policy which can be adopted...
+Creutzfeldt-Jakob disease (CJD) is one of a group of diseases called Transmissible Spongiform Encephalopathies (TSEs) which can occur in people or animals.
+A downloadable Community Infection Prevention and Control (IPC) Policy which can be adopted as a Policy by your organisation...

 Type: Policies